yydlmzyz/AI-PCC-Reporting-Template/README.md

 ## Update

-20220602: Bitrate on figure x-axis instead of total bits; summary for the average results
+20220602: Bitrate on figure x-axis instead of total bits; summary for the average results.

 20220512: Test on csv files including more sequences, the csv files are provided by Muhammad.